ByteDecoder/basic-parcel-boilerplate-starter.js/README.md

 $ node node_modules/basic-boilerplate-parcel.js/basicBoilerplateSetup.js
 ```

 Then you can use the **package.json.new** with all the dependencies replacing your original package file.
+The same with **.gitignore.new** that already has parcel and nodejs ignore settings.
 Then execute:

 ```bash
 $ yarn install